PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 }];
 ```

-* An completion block (required) – callback to handle request result (call is asynchronous)
+* `completionBlock` (required) – callback to handle request result (call is asynchronous)

-* Profile Attributes (output) – dictionary of key-value pairs, where each pair represent attribute name (key) and value.
+* `profileAttributes` (output) – dictionary of key-value pairs, where each pair represent attribute name (key) and value.

-* Error Data (output) – in case of error only, this method will be called.
+* `errorData` (output) – in case of error only, this method will be called.
 This method passes the error string.

 ### Checking audience membership
 *Requires Audience Manager*

-Audiences allows one to check if the user belongs to a specific group of users defined in the audience manger panel based on analytics data and audience manager profile attributes.
-You can check if the user belongs to a given audience, for example, to display him/her some type special offer like in the example below:
+Audience check allows one to check if the user belongs to a specific group of users defined in the audience manger panel based on analytics data and audience manager profile attributes.
+You can check if the user belongs to a given audience, for example, to display him/her some type of special offer like in the example below:

 ```
 [[PiwikTracker sharedInstance] checkMembershipWithAudienceID:@"12345678-90ab-cdef-1234-567890abcdef" completionBlock:^(BOOL isMember, NSError * _Nullable error) {
     // do something if is member or handle error
 }];
 ```
-* An audience ID (required) – ID of the audience (Audience Manager -> Audiences tab)
+* `audienceId` (required) – ID of the audience (Audience Manager -> Audiences tab)

-* A completion block (required) – callback to handle request result (call is asynchronous)
+* `completionBlock` (required) – callback to handle request result (call is asynchronous)

-* An isMember (output) – a boolean value that indicates if the user belongs to an audience with a given ID
+* `isMember` (output) – a boolean value that indicates if the user belongs to an audience with a given ID

-* An error (output) – in case of error only, this method will be called.
+* `error` (output) – in case of error only, this method will be called.
 Method pass the error string.

 ## Advanced usage